List of birds of Macau

 This is a list of the bird species recorded in Macau.
 The avifauna of Macau include a total of 416 species, of which 6 have been introduced by humans.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced species are included in the total count for Macau.

-The following tag has been used to highlight introduced species.
+The following tags have been used to highlight accidental and introduced species.
 The commonly occurring native species are untagged.